Head & Neck Surgery in Austin, TX

 Thyroid/Parathyroid tumors

-Dr. Slaughter pioneered outpatient minimally invasive thyroidectomy in Austin.
-Rather than the traditional large incision procedure requiring hospitalization, this technique allows for a small incision, no drain or dressing requirement, and no need for hospitalization.
+Our physicians have developed minimally invasive thyroidectomy techniques that allow for procedures to be done as outpatient surgery.
+OUnlike the traditional large-incision approach requiring hospitalization, this method uses a small incision, requires no drain or dressing, and typically eliminates the need for hospital admission.
+Most patients do not require pain medicine after the first day and are back to normal activity in a week.
 Most patients do not require any pain medicine after the first day and are back to normal activity in a week.
 Thyroid goiter, nodules, and cancer can all be treated with this technique.

 Parathyroid tumors are also treated with a tiny incision after using sophisticated localization imaging.
 These small tumors that create elevated calcium levels can typically be removed in a quick procedure with a resumption of normal activity in one day.

 Thyroglossal Duct Cyst is a benign cyst in the upper central neck that can rapidly expand and become infected.
 It arises from remnants of the thyroid during embryologic development.
 The understanding of this development is critical when removing this cyst to prevent a recurrence.
-Dr. Slaughter has extensive experience in the removal of this congenital cyst.
+Our physicians have extensive experience in the removal of this congenital cyst.

 Branchial cleft cysts can present as cysts in the neck with occasional draining pores.
 They frequently become infected and tender with rapid enlargement.
 These cysts develop as part of a complex embryological development.
-Dr. Slaughter understands the detailed anatomy and development of these cysts and can offer safe removal as an outpatient surgery.
+Our physicians understand the detailed anatomy and development of these cysts and can offer safe removal as an outpatient surgery.

 Salivary Gland Tumors

 The face and neck contain the parotid and submandibular salivary glands.
-These glands can develop benign and malignant tumors such as:
+These glands can develop benign and malignant tumors including:

-These tumors arise surrounded by very important nerves in the facial area and a detailed understanding of the anatomy and experience is critical to their removal.
-Dr. Slaughter has extensive experience to safely remove these tumors as an outpatient procedure.
+These tumors arise surrounded by very important nerves in the facial area, and a detailed understanding of the anatomy and experience is critical to their removal.
+Our physicians have extensive experience to safely remove these tumors as an outpatient procedure.

 Enlarged Lymph Node (Lymphadenopathy)